epanov1602/FRC-8630-2024/README.md

 So, inside of `configureButtonBindings()` function, please add something like this:

 ```
-    // POV up: raise, aim and shoot at angle 37,and rpm 2000 (not all the way to 5700, since the target is nearby)
+    // POV up: raise, aim and shoot at angle 37,and rpm 5700 (unnecessary to go that high though, to be improved)
-    Command raiseAndShoot = makeRaiseAndShootCommand(37, 2000);
+    Command raiseAndShoot = makeAimAndShootCommand(37, 5700);
     m_driverJoystick.povUp().onTrue(raiseAndShoot);
 ```
 .

-## 5. Challenge
-For joystick button "Y" can you write and bind a command that would lift the arm to angle 70 or whatever works best to drop a gamepiece into the amp?

-## 6. Another challenge
-For joystick button "X" can you write and bind a command that would eject the gamepiece immediately (no matter at what angle the arm was).

-(5+6 is what we need to score gamepieces into the amp, of course)